| || |

 College of Humanities, Arts, & Social Sciences

-|Joanna Sin is an Assistant Professor at the Division of Information Studies, Wee Kim Wee School of Communication and Information, Nanyang Technological University.
+|Joanna Sin is an associate professor at the Wee Kim Wee School of Communication and Information, Nanyang Technological University.
 Joanna holds a PhD and a master's degree in library and information studies from the University of Wisconsin-Madison (UW-Madison).
 Previously, she received her Bachelor of Social Science degree from the Chinese University of Hong Kong, majoring in Geography and minoring in Anthropology.
-She teaches in the information organisation area.
+She teaches in the areas of research method, information organisation, and cataloguing and classification.
 Before joining NTU, Joanna was a visiting assistant professor at the School of Library and Information Studies at UW-Madison.
 She also has experience working in the technical and reference services areas of academic libraries.|

-- Sin, S.-C. J., & Kim, K.-S. (2013).
+- Sin, S.-C. J. & Kim, K.-S. (2013).
 International students' everyday life information seeking: The informational value of social networking sites.
 Library & Information Science Research, 35(2), 107–116.